 • When will the class photo be available?

 The class photo will be available after the reunion.
 Electronic copies will be sent to you by e-mail.

-Come and join us for the November 2019 Alumni Reunion Weekend in Singapore!
+Come and join us for the October 2019 Alumni Reunion Weekend in Fontainebleau

 - 28 Sep 2019

 Come and join us for the September 2019 Alumni Reunion in Fontainebleau

 - Europe campus